Biden and McCarthy to resume talks Monday as debt default deadline looms

 "I think we can solve some of these problems if he understands what we're looking at, but I've been very clear to him from the very beginning," McCarthy said Sunday.
 "We have to spend less money than we spent last year."

 McCarthy didn't elaborate further about the outcome of his discussion with Mr. Biden, saying "nothing has been agreed to."
-The White House issued a short readout of the call, confirming McCarthy and Mr. Biden's meeting on Monday and saying their staff will meet Sunday at 6 p.m.
+The White House issued a short readout of the call, confirming McCarthy and Mr. Biden's meeting on Monday and saying their staff would meet again Sunday evening.

 Before departing from Hiroshima, Japan, Mr. Biden said he had "done my part" in negotiating with Republicans, adding "now it's time for the other side to move their extreme positions because much of what they've already proposed is simply, quite frankly, unacceptable."